raspberrychris/3dprintersking/content/posts/flashforge-adventurer-3-3d-printer.md

 # Simple FlashForge Adventurer 3 Review – Worth Buying or Not?

-[**Flashforge**](#) has a new and innovative 3D printer: the Flashforge Adventurer 3, with interesting improvements which attract many consumers.
+[**Flashforge**](/categories/flashforge) has a new and innovative 3D printer: the [**Flashforge Adventurer 3**](https://www.amazon.com/gp/product/B07ZR467YR/ref=as_li_tl?ie=UTF8&tag=3dprintersking-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07ZR467YR&linkId=190486acb5945ac0cd47fdbcf9f2e537), with interesting improvements which attract many consumers.
 FlashForge Adventurer 3 holds a strong global reputation through its impressive price point and highly responsive features.

 ## Printing with Wi-Fi on the FlashForge Adventurer 3

-Printing on the FlashForge Adventurer 3 is a breeze and it is suitable for beginners who want to get into 3D printing.
+Printing on the [**FlashForge Adventurer 3**](https://www.amazon.com/gp/product/B07ZR467YR/ref=as_li_tl?ie=UTF8&tag=3dprintersking-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07ZR467YR&linkId=190486acb5945ac0cd47fdbcf9f2e537) is a breeze and it is suitable for beginners who want to get into 3D printing.
 In our tests we had no difficulty printing and setting up the printer.

 ## FlashForge Community